Germany to get a lobby register | DW | 08.03.2021

 "Germany could have used countries like the US or the EU's transparency register as an orientation," Ebener said.

-In light of the weaknesses contained in Germany's proposed lobby register, organizations like Abgeordnetenwatch and Lobbycontrol are called for adjustments, such as requiring lobbyists to make public all their political contacts.
+In light of the weaknesses contained in Germany's proposed lobby register, organizations such as Abgeordnetenwatch and Lobbycontrol are called for adjustments, such as requiring lobbyists to make public all their political contacts.

 The organizations are also demanding a so-called legislative footprint, which would make it possible to trace which interest group had played a role shaping a passage in a concrete law.
 This would let citizens see how the laws were made and which interests were taken into account.

 Such a legislative footprint does yet not exist anywhere in a pure form, in part because it is difficult to assess which influence ended up expressed in which passage within a law.
-It is also not envisioned as part of the German lobby register— something with Schiffers doesn't entirely comprehend, since German already has a bare-bones version.
+It is also not envisioned as part of the German lobby register — something Schiffers doesn't entirely comprehend s German already has a bare-bones version.

-Since 2018, the German government has been required to make so-called Glass Laws ("Gläserne Gesetze") available.
-This means it is possible to see drafts of laws on ministry websites, including the respective position of lobbying organizations.
+Since 2018, the German government has been required to make so-called Glass Laws (Gläserne Gesetze) available.
+This means that it is possible to see drafts of laws on ministry websites, including the respective position of lobbying organizations.

 This is not far removed from idea of a legislative footprint.
 However, each law is individually located on its respective ministry's website; there are 15 ministries.
 There is no combined overview to provide transparency — a transparency that is needed to ensure lobbying activities serve democracy without drifting into illegitimate forms.